 Craig is a co-founder of the Vancouver MayWorks Festival of Working People and the Arts.

 ... striving to combine a contemporary media arts practice with social justice activism.
-His award-winning films have been broadcast on television and screened at film festivals, museums and art galleries around the world.
+His award-winning films have been seen on television, festivals, museums and galleries around the world.